-At the end of each race the first five classified pilots will present themselves at the closed pit and will remain at disposal of UIM Technical Commissioner in accordance with the following rules :
+At the end of each race the first five classified riders will present their AB at the closed pit and will remain at disposal of UIM Technical Commissioner.
+Riders failing to present their AB to the closed pit at the end of the race will be disqualified.